muziejus/bleusqui/README.md

 ## Use

-This library exposes a class, `BskySkeet`, that has the three methods mentioned above.
+This library exposes a class, `Bleusquite`, that has the three methods mentioned above.

 ```ts